Focused Ultrasound Therapy

 A clinical trial in the University of Utah is using low frequency focused ultrasound to treat depression.

 A clinical trial in Austin, Texas, is using neuromodulation of the amygdala to treat depression and bipolar depression.
+Enrollment has been completed.

 A clinical trial in Rhode Island is using neuromodulation to the amygdala to treat depression.